Updated July 7, 2023

 - However, the company can reject the claim due to various conditions, like the incident not coming under the policy coverage, the person not paying the premiums, and more.

 - Having the right coverage helps reduce the financial burden in an unfortunate time

 - It provides mental relief and peace of mind to the person and their family

 - They allow victims to get a settlement that gives them the compensation needed to rebuild after a tragedy

 - It serves as proof that the company needs to comply with the policy.

 Insurance claims are common because people lose their properties yearly due to natural calamities like earthquakes, floods, etc., or unnatural disasters like theft, accidents, and riots.
 Policyholders must have a copy of the policy while claiming benefits.
 The insurance company then gives the money to repair/replace damaged items or cover medical costs.

 Q1.
 How do I file my insurance claim?

 Answer: Insurers provide a phone number to call in a claim or an online claim form.
-When making an insurance claim through a phone call, please provide them with all the requested information.
+When making an insurance claim through phone, please provide them with all the requested information.
 However, the online forms are detailed, and you can add all the information asked.